 An employee must ask his/her employer or the HR department in writing to open a VPF account and deduct an additional amount from salary for VPF.
 The employee must provide personal information and the amount to be contributed monthly from the basic salary towards the VPF account.

-A VPF account can be opened at any time of the financial year.
+A VPF account can be opened at any time during the financial year.
 Please note that an employee cannot discontinue the investment under VPF during the financial year.
 In case the employee withdraws the VPF amount within five years of opening the account, the amount will be taxable.

-The VPF comes under the EEE (Exempt Exempt Exempt) category.
+The VPF falls under the EEE (Exempt Exempt Exempt) category.
 Thus, the VPF contribution, interest and principal/maturity amount are tax-free.
 However, if the VPF amount is withdrawn within five years of investing, they will be liable to tax.
 The withdrawal amount is tax-free only when it is withdrawn after five years of investment.

 There is no maximum or minimum VPF contribution limit per year.
 An individual can also contribute 100% of his/her monthly income (salary + dearness allowance) towards VPF.
 The employer is not obligated to contribute to the VPF account.
 Also, once the VPF account is opened, it cannot be closed for five years.
 The contributions cannot be discontinued before five years of account opening.